 - Production aims - The optimal nutrient composition of the diet will vary according to production aims, such as optimising weight gain or carcass composition, egg numbers or egg size.
 Poultry that are raised for breeding purposes may need to have their energy intake restricted to ensure that they do not become obese.

-The nutrient intake of poultry is affected by both the nutrient composition of the diet and the amount of feed eaten or feed intake.
-The optimum nutrient intake for poultry raised... read more
+Feed intake The nutrient intake of poultry is affected by both the nutrient composition of the diet and the amount of feed eaten or feed intake.
+The optimum nutrient intake for... read more

 The intake of nutrients is defined by the nutrient levels in the feed and the amount of feed consumed.
-Feed consumption There are a number of factors that influence voluntary... read more
+Nutrient requirements of egg laying chickens is outlined below.
+Feed consumption There... read more

 The intake of nutrients is defined by the nutrient levels in the feed and the amount of feed consumed.
-Feed consumption and body weight There are a number of factors... read more
+Nutrient requirements of meat chickens (broilers) are outlined below.
+Feed consumption and... read more

-Nutrient levels for turkey diets The principles behind formulating turkey diets are similar to those for broiler chickens.
+Nutrient requirements of turkeys The principles behind formulating turkey diets are similar to those for broiler chickens.
 Table 1 provides data on typical nutrient levels for turkey diets. ... read more

 The study of poultry nutrition involves many terms not commonly used in daily communication.
-A – B Abscess: A collection of pus in any part of the body.
-Absorption: The... read more
+The following is a list of nutritional terms.
+A – B Abscess: A collection of pus... read more

 Water consumption rates for chickens Water is an essential nutrient for life.
 Water consumption can be limited if the water is too hot or is contaminated with excess minerals.
 Water... read more

 This unique presentation shows the fundamental structure and anatomy of the chicken